joshuatrobertson/Group1Project/README.md

 - As a user I want to be able to see the history of my recent games
 - As a user I want to be able to measure the difference in scores between the distraction and non-distraction versions of the game
 - As a user I want to be able to compare my scores against past users of the game

-# Project Structure

-## Meetings

-- README.md documents all of our standups.

-## UserTesting

-- 'UserTesting.md' documents the end user testing process and explains the structure of the UserTesting directory.
-- 'EndUserSurvey_(1).pdf' is the survey that was sent out to end user testing participants during the first round of end user testing.
-- 'SurveryWrittenResponses_1.xlsm' is a record of test participants' individual, written responses to the survey questions.
-- 'SurveryGraphicalResponses_1.docx' contains screenshots of graphically-represented responses to survey questions that did not collect a written answer.

 ## paper_prototype